Mursi people: Religion and culture

 Like many agro-pastoralists in East Africa, the Mursi believe that they experience a force greater than themselves, which they call Tumwi.
 This is usually located in the Sky, although sometimes Tumwi manifests itself as a thing of the sky (ahi a tumwin), such as a rainbow or a bird.
 The principal religious and ritual office in the society is that of the Kômoru, the Priest or Shaman.
 This is an inherited office, unlike the more informal political role of the Jalaba.
 The Kômoru embodies in his person the well-being of the group as a whole and acts as a means of communication between the community and the god (Tumwi), especially when it is threatened by such events as drought, crop pests and disease.
 His role is characterized by the performance of public rituals to bring rain, to protect men, cattle and crops from disease, and to ward off threatened attacks from other tribes.
 Ideally, in order to preserve this link between the people and the Tumwi, the Kômoru should not leave Mursiland or even his local group (bhuran).
 One clan in particular, Komortê, is considered to be, par excellence, the priestly clan, but there are priestly families in two other clans, namely Garikuli and Bumai.

 The religion of the Mursi people is classified as animism, although some Mursi have adopted Christianity.
 There is a Serving in Mission Station in the northeastern corner of Mursiland, which provides education, basic medical care and instruction in Christianity.

+Body painting is a cultural significance within the Mursi Tribe, and it's signified to be a blessing and protection from negative entities or outcomes.
+The body paint can either be made with ash or stone mixed with water.

 Life cycles

 The Mursi undergo various rites of passage, educational or disciplinary processes.
 Lip plates are a well known aspect of the Mursi and Surma, who are probably the last groups in Africa amongst whom it is still the norm for women to wear large pottery, wooden discs, or 'plates', in their lower lips.
-Girls' lips are pierced at the age of 15 or 16.
-Occasionally lip plates are worn to a dance by unmarried women, and increasingly they are worn to attract tourists in order to earn some extra money.
+Girls' lips are pierced at the age of 15 or 16, or when they start to undergo puberty.
+The piercing starts off with a small piece of wood, and the piercing gradually gets larger overtime.
+Occasionally, lip plates are worn to a dance by unmarried women, and increasingly they are worn to attract tourists in order to earn some extra money.
 Lip plates are known as dhebi a tugoin.

-Ceremonial duelling (thagine), a form of ritualised male violence, is a highly valued and popular activity of Mursi men, especially unmarried men, and a key marker of Mursi identity.
-Age sets are an important political feature, where men are formed into named "age sets" and pass through a number of "age grades" during the course of their lives; married women have the same age grade status as their husbands.
+Mursi men also go through rites of passage through "age grades."
+Mursi men are first assigned to two age grade groups during the first years of their life until their mid-teens: changalay and dhongai.
+Mursi men then switch their age grade to teru when transitioning into adulthood.
+One tradition Mursi men prepare for is stick fighting in the teru age grade.